SSL-ACTX/SSL-ACTX/README.md

 ## Get in Touch

-I'm always eager to connect with fellow developers, AI enthusiasts, and manga fans.
+I'm always eager to connect with fellow developers and AI enthusiasts.
 Feel free to reach out to me via email at [seuriin@gmail.com](mailto:seuriin@gmail.com) or on Twitter [@lordxu777](https://twitter.com/lordxu777).

 Let's share ideas and embark on coding adventures together! 😉